CharlieDigital/typescript-is-like-csharp/docs/pages/advanced/json-serialization.md

   </template>
 </CodeSplitter>

+In JavaScript, you'll have to manually "eject" the field or write a transformer/mapper.
 Overall, .NET's `System.Text.Json` library offers many powerful capabilities when it comes to managing serialization an deserialization of JSON compared to the built-in `JSON` utility in JavaScript.

 :::tip
 We'll see in [Databases and ORMs](../intermediate/databases-and-orms.md) why declarative JSON field erasure is very useful.